geoschem/GCHP/docs/source/getting-started/quick-start.rst

 This quickstart guide assumes your environment satisfies :ref:`GCHP's requirements <software_requirements>`.
-This means you should load a compute environment so that programs like :program:`cmake` and :program:`mpirun` are available, before continuing.
-You can find more detailed instructions in the user guide.
+This means you should load a compute environment so that programs like :program:`cmake` and :program:`mpirun` are available before continuing.
+If you do not have some of GCHP's software dependencies, you can find instructions for installing GCHP's external dependencies in our `Spack instructions <../supplement/spack.html>`__.
+More detailed instructions on downloading, compiling, and running GCHP can be found in the User Guide.

 1. Clone GCHP
 -------------